tomsilver/tomsilver.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: PhD Candidate at <a href="https://www.csail.mit.edu/">MIT CSAIL</a>

 profile:
   align: right
-  image: prof_pic.jpg
+  image: tomsilver2-high-res.jpg
   image_circular: false # crops the image to make it circular
-  more_info: >
+  more_info:
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

-news: true # includes a list of news items
+news: false # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page

 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am a final year PhD student at MIT EECS.
+My research is motivated by the prospect of <b>broadly-competent</b>, <b>helpful</b>, and <b>intelligent</b> robots that can respond to very high-level commands like "make me a heart-healthy dinner"; learn new skills like "grind fresh pepper"; and learn new concepts like "wilted spinach."
+Such robots will be especially transformative for people who cannot otherwise remain independent in their homes.
+Most of my work is at the intersection of automated planning and machine learning: <b>learning to plan</b> and <b>planning to learn</b> while making <b>efficient</b> use of limited data and time.
+I often use techniques from <a href="https://arxiv.org/abs/2010.01083">task and motion planning</a>, <a href="https://arxiv.org/abs/1904.06317">program synthesis</a>, and <a href="https://arxiv.org/abs/2206.10680">neuro-symbolic machine learning</a>.

+At MIT, I am advised by Leslie Kaelbling and Joshua Tenenbaum and am a member of the <a href="https://lis.csail.mit.edu/">Learning and Intelligent Systems</a> group and the <a href="https://cocosci.mit.edu/">Computational Cognitive Science</a> group.
+Previously I was a researcher at Vicarious AI.
+I received my B.A. from Harvard with highest honors in computer science and mathematics in 2016.
+I have also interned at Google Research (Brain Robotics) and currently split my time between MIT and the <a href="https://theaiinstitute.com/">Boston Dynamics AI Institute</a>.
+I am grateful for support from an NSF Graduate Research Fellowship and an MIT Presidential Fellowship.